bikespace/bikespace/bikespace_api/README.md

 ## API Docs

-The api follows an OpenAPI 3.0 Spec, the spec can be found at `bikespace_api/bikespace_api/static/bikespace-open-api.yaml`
+The api follows an OpenAPI 3.0 Spec, the spec can be found at `bikespace_api/bikespace_api/static/bikespace-open-api.yaml`.
+When making changes to the database models, the spec should also be edited manually to match.

 The swagger-ui to render the OpenAPI spec can be found at `localhost:8000/api/v2/docs`